HRA vs. HSA vs. FSA comparison chart

 Why should I offer an account-based health plan (ABHP)?

-ABHPs allow small employers to use pre-tax money to help their employees with healthcare costs, allowing employees to save on out-of-pocket expenses.
-Employers can design an ABHP to best fit their organization's and employees' needs.
+ABHPs allow employers to use tax-advantaged dollars to help their employees pay for healthcare costs, meaning employees save money on out-of-pocket expenses.
+They’re also flexible, so you can design their benefit to best fit your company’s and employees' needs.

 What account-based health plan options are available?